AregGhazaryan/dotexpress/readme.md

 # DotExpress

-Dotexpress is a public ecommerce application template, ready to be branded and designed.
+DotExpress is a public ecommerce application template, ready to be branded and designed.

 ## Getting Started